khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 Figma library updates are published by a [Figma maintainer][figma-maintainers], regardless of how minor.
 To support our [transparency value][handbook-transparency], follow these best practices:

 - Changes should be reviewed by another designer in a branch or draft before a Maintainer adds it to the Pajamas UI Kit file.
-- Use dashes to list changes in the publish description.
+- Use dashes to list changes in the publish description field.
 - Files that are also published to the community follow the same release cadence and can be published to the community after publishing library updates for the organization.

 ## Sharing or linking to designs